tock/tock/doc/reference/trd-syscalls.md

 If userspace requires that it not lose any callbacks, it should not re-subcribe and instead use some form of userspace dispatch.

 The return values for Subscribe system calls are `Failure with 2 u32` and `Success with 2 u32`.
-For success, the first `u32` is the callback pointer passed in the previous call to Subscribe (the existing callback) and the second `u32` is the application data pointer passed in the previous call to Subscribe (the existing application data).
-For failure, the first `u32` is the passed callback pointer and the second `u32` is the passed application data pointer.
-For the first successful call to Subscribe for a given callback, the callback pointer and application data pointer returned MUST be the Null Callback (describe below).
+For Subscribe calls that failed without invoking a driver, the first `u32` is the passed callback pointer and the second `u32` is the passed application data.
+For all Subscribe calls that invoke a driver (regardless of success or failure), the first `u32` is the callback pointer for the returned handle and the second `u32` is the application data for the returned handle.

 4.2.1 The Null Callback
 ---------------------------------